 We feel that English language skills, both spoken and written, are of prime importance to enable children to communicate in all aspects of life.
 The National Curriculum for English covers the areas of Speaking and Listening, Reading and Writing, including handwriting and spelling.
 In Speaking and Listening our children are taught to discuss, tell stories, describe events and take part in drama activities.
 In school our children are surrounded by and exposed to a wide range of literature to enable them to enjoy books, become reflective readers and read for a purpose.
 Our approaches to reading include shared reading, guided group reading and individual reading.
-For individual reading the school currently uses the ‘Oxford Reading Tree’ scheme as our core scheme alongside a wealth of other schemes, colour coded to levels of difficulty, to allow breadth and extension as the children’s reading develops.
+For individual reading the school currently uses a wealth of reading schemes, colour coded to levels of difficulty, to allow breadth and extension as the children’s reading develops.
 The children regularly borrow books from our well stocked library to take home and share.
 In writing, our children are taught the skills which enable them to become independent and competent writers.
 Beginning in reception, the children have regular sessions to practise the correct formation of letters.
-Handwriting skills are further developed through Year 1 and Year 2 when most children achieve a joined handwriting script.
+Handwriting skills are further developed through Year 1 and by the end of Year 2 most children begin to join letters.
 The teaching of creative writing, handwriting and spelling encourages children to write with confidence, fluency, understanding and, most importantly, enjoyment.

 Mathematics is a crucial tool in everyday life, enabling children to explore and make sense of their world.
 Our children are provided with lots of interesting opportunities to enjoy and have fun investigating numbers and solving problems.
 We aim to develop a sound understanding of the number system with an emphasis on the development of mental arithmetic and on applying mathematics to real life situations.
 From the start of Reception, in line with the early learning goals, children explore numbers through planned practical experiences and also through more formal numeracy sessions as the year progresses.
 In Year 1 and Year 2 we follow the National Curriculum to develop mathematical understanding, skills and confidence.
 There is a daily maths lesson in which children learn to apply these number concepts.